tanepiper/node-bitly/README.md

 [![CircleCI](https://circleci.com/gh/tanepiper/node-bitly.svg?style=svg)](https://circleci.com/gh/tanepiper/node-bitly) [![NPM version](https://badge.fury.io/js/bitly.png)](http://badge.fury.io/js/bitly) [![Dependencies](https://david-dm.org/tanepiper/node-bitly.svg)](https://david-dm.org/tanepiper/node-bitly)

-## Current Versions
-* [v7.x.x](https://github.com/tanepiper/node-bitly) - Support for Node >=6.
-Available on npm as `npm install bitly@latest`.
-Uses V4 of the Bitly API.
-* [v6.x.x](https://github.com/tanepiper/node-bitly/tree/v6.x.x) - Support for Node >=6.
-EOL on 3/1/2020, when Bitly deprecates V3 support.
-* [v5.1.x](https://github.com/tanepiper/node-bitly/tree/v5.x.x) - Support for Node >=4.
-Available on npm as `npm install bitly@stable`

-Version 5 is end-of-life and will only recieve minor updates in the future and is considered stable.
-This will only ever support the **Bitly v3** API

-Version 6 was re-written in Typescript.
-This version only supports the **Bitly v3** API, which means it reaches EOL when Bitly deprecates V3 on March 1st, 2020.

-Version 7 is another rewrite, to support the transition to the V4 of the Bitly API.

 ### V6.x.x to V7.x.x transition - aka V3 of Bitly API to V4 - Breaking Changes
 In March 2020, Bitly deprecated the v3 of their API, and switched to v4.
 Unfortunately, even with the changes to this package to make it compatible, there are several unavoidable breaking changes.
 These are summarized below:
  - Endpoints no longer support bulk options (multiple hashes or URLs in a single request)